onflow/fcl-js/.changeset/perfect-llamas-brush.md

 "@onflow/sdk": minor
 ---

-Deprecate accessNode.api in favor of accessNode.restApi and accessNode.grpcApi
+Deprecate accessNode.api in favor of accessNode.httpApi and accessNode.grpcApi